-The AMC exams are a series of competitions that test your problem-solving skills and mathematical knowledge.
-They are also the first step in a pathway that leads to the prestigious International Mathematical Olympiad.
+The AMC is a collection of math puzzles that test your problem-solving skills.
+It is also the first step along a pathway that culminates in the prestigious International Mathematical Olympiad.

 Let’s help you answer these questions.